 1. What does it mean to revolutionize a system?

-It means to completely change how the system operates, often introducing new methods, technologies, or structures that make it more effective or advanced.
+It means to completely change how the system operates—often by introducing new methods, technologies, or structures that make it more effective, efficient, or capable.

 2. Is “revolutionize” always a positive word?

 Most of the time, yes.
 It usually suggests improvement or innovation.
-However, like any big change, the results can be seen as positive or disruptive depending on perspective.
+However, large changes can also be disruptive, so context matters.

 3. Can individuals be revolutionized?